JamesBerg1956/responsive-portfolio/README.md

-   X resize h1 header across all pages to match wireframe X enlarge hr tag under "About Me" header to match wireframe X change text color of content to match wireframe change image width to match wireframe change text content to match wireframe use css media queries to achieve 640-index.jpg to match wire frame use css media queries to achieve 768-index.jpg to match wire frame use css media queries to achieve 980-index.jpg to match wire frame contact.html
+   X resize h1 header across all pages to match wireframe X enlarge hr tag under "About Me" header to match wireframe X change text color of content to match wireframe use css media queries to achieve 640-index.jpg to match wire frame use css media queries to achieve 768-index.jpg to match wire frame use css media queries to achieve 980-index.jpg to match wire frame contact.html
-   X resize h1 header across all pages to match wireframe X enlarge hr tag under "Contact" header to match wireframe add default values to Name and Email fields
+   X resize h1 header across all pages to match wireframe X enlarge hr tag under "Contact" header to match wireframe X add default values to Name and Email fields
    add more space to "Message" field to match wireframe change padding style of "Submit" button to match wireframe use css media queries to achieve 640-contact.jpg to match wire frame